DzenVm/hotelcasinos/content/english/hotels/hotel1.md

 dining: |
   **Grand Blue** plates Baltic turbot with horseradish butter and a mischievous splash of chilled Goldwasser.
   **Le Bar** mixes the *Monciak Negroni*: a classic stirred with a dash of cranberry bitters for local colour.
-  Come summer, the **Pier Bar** pops up in the sand—grilled sea-bass, cold craft lager, and an outdoor screening of cult Polish flick *Rejs* on Friday nights.
+  Each summer the **Pier Bar** pops up in the sand—grilled sea-bass, cold craft lager, and an outdoor screening of cult Polish flick *Rejs* on Friday nights.

 wellness_spa: |
   • Sky-lit pool where clouds drift across the ceiling.